-The integration of family planning (FP) and HIV services improves sexual and reproductive health outcomes by providing both services under one programs umbrella.
-This type of integration refers to the delivery of health services, and it. unitariess.
-This type or integration terens to one derivery or meant services, and it subset of closely related but broader linkages between family planning and HIV. funding, programs, and advocacy!
+The integration of family planning (FP) and HIV services improves sexual and the integration of ramely planning (197) and nity are vices into one accusation reproductive health outcomes by providing both services under one program reproductive material outcomes by providing own services and the programma umbrells.
+This type of integration refers to the delivery of health services, and it unionesse, into type or integration teners to one between family planning and HV subset of closely related but broader linkages between family planning and HV funding, programs, and advocacy!

 Historically, family planning services and HIV programs have had separate fur streams and independent operational structures.
-Over the last decade, how streams and independent operational structures.
-Over the last decade, nowly global health community has endorsed stronger linkages between family plat.
-HIV policies, programs, and services.
-These inkages are essential to meet the may possures, programs, and services, mixed entralges are easiered statement statement statement statement women and their families and to achieve international development goals, st AIDS-free generation and greater access to reproductive health services.
+Over the last decade, how streams and independent operacional structures.
+Uver the tax uscalae, nowe global health community has endorsed stronger linkages between family plan HV policies, programs, and services.
+These linkages are essential to meet the nur posules, programs, and services, interestinges are easened outness of women and their families and to achieve international development goals, su AIDS-free generation and greater access to reproductive health services.

-The unmet need for family planning and the HIV epidemic are driven by si The unmet need for family planning and the HIV epidemic are driven by sm. causes, including poverly, and one access to healthcare, gender inequality, and marginalization of vulnerable populations (BMW 2010).
-Clients seeking HIV and those seeking reproductive health and family planning services also alw many common needs and concerns included, countries with the greatest but, MIV also have been behinded of unexpert need for family relaxance and ensure users! many currents retroit and concerns, indeed, countries with the greatest.

-HIV also have high levels of unmet need for family planning, and many w rity also have righ revers or unintertuous on taking planning, and intergretor simultaneously at risk for both unintended pregnancy and HIV acquisition. annusamousny action for both unmemore programmy and niv acquisition the "widespread integration [of family planning and HIV] remains an unre-(Ringheim 2009).
+The unmet need for family planning and the HIV epidemic are driven by si The unmet need for family planning and the HV epidemic are driven by sim-causes, including oversity, poor access to healthcare, gender inequality, and marginalization of valuescales operations (WWG 2010).
+Clients seeking HV and those seeking reproductive health and family planning services also also many common needs and constructive, health and family planning services also will also health health of errors based for family elaneme and many used will also health health of errors based for family elanemes and many used many common veneos and concerns, indeed, countries with the greatest.
+HIV also have high levels of unmet need for family planning, and many w niv also nave righ levers or unintermetic on fairing paranetig, and here you simultaneously at risk for both unintended pregnancy and HV acquisition. annunan exclange as rain for both unmemory programsy and hiv acquisition the "widespread integration (of family planning and HIV) remains an unre-(Ringheim 2009).

-Integrating family planning services into HIV programs can increase acc contraception among clients of HIV services who wish to delay, space, or pregnancies, integration can also help to ensure a safe and healthy pregnancies. program case, wrong about can also more to ensure a sant and nearthy preg delivery for those who wish to have a child.
-For women living with HIV w uenvery nor unuse wind want to name a union, nor women ments with its we wish to become pregnant, family planning is an evidence-based, cost-off for preventing unintended pregnancies and for reducing new pediatric (Reynolds 2008).
+Integrating family planning services into HIV programs can increase acc contraception among clients of HIV services who wish to delay, space, or pregnancies, integration can also help to ensure a safe and healthy pregn programments integration can also more to ensure a sant and meaning progr delivery for those who wish to have a child.
+For women living with HIV w denter y nor chose who want to have a construction may want by w wish to become pregnant, family planning is an evidence-based, cost-off for preventing unintended programs, sameling is an environmental based, coards for preventing unintended programsies and for reducing new pediatric Reynolds 2008).